 Sheryl Faye Presents:

-Bringing the powerful teachings of Helen Keller, Clara Barton, Eleanor Roosevelt, Laura Ingalls Wilder, Amelia Earhart, and Anne Frank to life.
+Bringing the powerful teachings of Helen Keller, Clara Barton, Eleanor Roosevelt, Laura Ingalls Wilder, Amelia Earhart, Anne Frank, Sally Ride, and Abigail Adams to life.

 Since 2003, I have been presenting Helen Keller: Champion of the Disabled and Clara Barton: A Great Humanitarian, and now Laura Ingalls Wilder : The Writer of The Frontier written by Joan Schaeffer, inspiring children and adults alike.
 I also offer Eleanor Roosevelt and New this fall, Amelia Earhart: Pioneer of Aviation written by Joan Schaeffer.
 These live historical performances are entertaining and educational, and they also help audiences truly understand the profound positive impact these women have made in history.
 Every show is about 35 minutes with 10 minutes of Questions and Answers.
 I’m happy to include any topics that maybe be prevalent at the end.
 These are wonderful Enrichment Programs!
 For example, Learning with disabilities, bullying, acceptance, helping one another, creating a more peaceful world, and more.
 I use props, costumes and various forms of media to create a historical perspectives performance that’s truly memorable.